-As of early 2019, persons with birth certificates issued in Nova Scotia are now able to change their gender designation on their birth certificates to F, X, or M. The manner in which to apply to change your sex designation remains age-dependent.
+As of early 2019, persons with birth certificates issued in Nova Scotia are now able to change their gender designation on their birth certificates to F, X, or M. You may also opt not to have a ‘sex indicator’ shown on your birth certificate.
+The manner in which to apply to change your sex designation remains age-dependent.

 Nova Scotia allows for a change of sex designation on birth certificates, in an age-dependent manner.
 There is no requirement to have gender-confirming surgery to change your gender marker.

 In all cases, the applicant must complete the following requirements:

 - The applicant must have been born in Nova Scotia or have been ordinarily resident in the province for the 3 months preceding the application; and